LisaFC/tw101-reading/README.md

 On the initial use of an acronym within a document or a section, spell out the full term, and then put the acronym in parentheses.
 Put both the spelled-out version and the acronym in boldface.
 For example:

-This document is for engineers who are new to the **Google Display Network** (**GDN**) or need to understand how GDN serving systems work.
+"This document is for engineers who are new to the **Google Display Network** (**GDN**) or need to understand how GDN serving systems work."

 You can then use the acronym going forward, as in the following example:

-If no cache entry exists, the Mixer calls the **OttoGroup Server** (**OGS**) to fetch ottos for the request.
+"If no cache entry exists, the Mixer calls the **OttoGroup Server** (**OGS**) to fetch ottos for the request.
 The OGS is a repository that holds all servable ottos.
 The OGS is organized in a logical tree structure, with a root node and two levels of leaf nodes.
-The OGS root forwards the request to the leaves and collects the responses.
+The OGS root forwards the request to the leaves and collects the responses."

 Do not cycle back-and-forth between the acronym and the expanded version in the same document.

-Disambiguate pronouns
+## Disambiguate pronouns

 Many pronouns point to a previously introduced noun, somewhat like pointers in programming.
 Also like pointers in programming, improperly used pronouns tend to introduce errors.
 In many cases, you should simply avoid the pronoun and just reuse the noun.
 However, the utility of a pronoun sometimes outweighs its risk (as in this sentence).

 The following pronouns incur the most errors:

 *   it
 *   they (including them and their)